How to Repair Photo Library and Recover Photos on Mac

 Many Mac users on different Apple platforms have reported that whenever they launch Photos on Mac, they receive the "Photos must quit because the photo library has become unavailable or its data is corrupt" error message.
 One such situation is illustrated below:

 “Every time I go to launch Photos on my Mac, I receive the "Photos must quit because the photo library has become unavailable or its data is corrupt" error message.
 I have tried repairing the photos library and it works momentarily before reverting back to its corrupted state.
 I have checked to make sure all of my software is up to date and my photos library is accessible on my other Apple devices.
-If anyone could provide further information regarding this issue it would be greatly appreciated.”
+If anyone could provide further information regarding this issue it would be greatly appreciated.”-From Apple discussions

 Why photos won't open on Mac and how to repair it?
 This post focuses on how to repair corrupted photos library and recover photos on Mac.